 - The team meets outside of class to understand the case, conduct primary and secondary research as well as produce and finalize competition materials.

-- Only five students can be on the presentation team.
+- Only four or five students can be on the presentation team.

 - The workload exceeds that of an ordinary course.